AhmedTheGreatest/rock-paper-scissors/README.md

 # Rock, Paper, Scissors

-Description: This project involves creating the classic game - Rock, Paper, Scissors, but played in the console instead.
+Description: This project involves recreating the classic game of Rock, Paper, Scissors as a website.

 ## Table of Contents